mothedevv/youtube-live/README.md

 * [Acceptance Criteria](#acceptance_criteria)
 * [License](#license)

-## Features
+## Current Features

 --info/facts about artists and musical venues?
 Stories behind the music/ --share/like/comment on videos and performances.
 --Save/create your own library of live music.

+## Future Development

+The Stream live concerts in real-time (add more...)

 ## Technologies